Organic products: Recognition of control bodies

 Why?

-From 1 January 2025, only control authorities and control bodies that are officially recognised by the EU to conduct compliance audits will be able to issue organic certificates in non-EU countries.
+From 1 January 2025, only control authorities and control bodies that are officially recognised by the EU to conduct compliance audits are able to issue organic certificates in non-EU countries.

 To be recognised by the EU, control authorities and control bodies must submit a request for recognition under Art.
 46 of Regulation 2018/848, and must meet the required conditions.